loophp/collection/docs/pages/api.rst

 compare
 ~~~~~~~

 Fold the collection through a comparison operation, yielding the "highest" or "lowest"
 element as defined by the comparator callback.
 The callback takes a pair of two elements
 and should return the "highest" or "lowest" one as desired.

 If no custom logic is required for the comparison, the simpler ``max`` or ``min`` operations
 can be used instead.

 .. tip:: This operation is a specialised application of ``foldLeft1``.

 Interface: `Comparable`_

-Signature: ``Collection::compare(callable $comparator): Collection;``
+Signature: ``Collection::compare(callable $comparator, $default = null): Collection;``

 .. literalinclude:: code/operations/compare.php
   :language: php